WWW.MINYA.IT

 In dialog established between present artistic thought and traces of old, antic primary civilizations, young artist Minya is trying to maintain balance between universal values and new visual possibilities of the painting. ...more

 Her researches are based on material, layers of paint and other materials with which she enriches her work, and through witch she realizes rich relief structures.
 From them are beaming light effects full of enigmatic shadows, especially in conditions of different sources of light underneath which stratified material achieves new meaning and sense.
-What distinguishes the most painting of Minya Mikic is her ability of numerous variations on subject of movement and dramatic changes of forms, in almost monochromatic solutions of noble earthly tones.
+What distinguishes the most Minya's painting is her ability of numerous variations on subject of movement and dramatic changes of forms, in almost monochromatic solutions of noble earthly tones.
 In that manner the artist establishes the model of communication with a distant archetypes molded in new media and with new ideas and, like in a musical rondo, so close to postmodern repetitions with variations, on her paintings can be felt the language of the modern age, without so usually exaggerated use of modern technology: they are only understood, as it is understood that latent abstraction of her paintings bares also the meanings of recognizable sense.
 Living in the ambient of the ‘eternal city’ of Rome, young artist comprehensibly felt the sediments and layers of the civilizations as the imperative of her work; in that sense her work can also be read as a dialog with the society to which she herself increasingly and profoundly belongs.

 Italia Sera